 Research Aircraft G-SMLI

-The plane is used for studying large African carnivores and their prey in the savannah of northern Botswana.
+Our research aircraft is used for studying large African carnivores and their prey in the savannah of northern Botswana.
 We have developed new ways of recording the detailed movements of these animals without disturbing them using our wildlife tracking collars.
-From the air, we can film hunts using high speed video cameras which 'lock on' to the collars, thus capturing in detail the manoeuvring of the hunt that would be impossible using a hand held camera or from the ground.
+From the air, we can track down our study animals, download collar data, upload new collar software, survey hunt terrain using LiDAR and photogrammetry, and film hunts using high speed video cameras.
 Find out more about the LOCATE project.

 Fluid Flow Systems